sliss/claude-teaches-logic/progress.md

 - Steven catches implicit assumptions — lesson materials improved based on feedback (explicit object/meta variable convention)
 - CS analogies (programming languages, currying) are effective bridges
 - Tangents into Gödel territory are productive but correctly deferred until foundations are in place
+- Good intuition check: asked if → is like =, which led to productive discussion of conditional vs biconditional
+- Framing → as "just !p || q" clicked well — building on boolean algebra foundation